harshen/jQuery-countdownTimer/README.md

-[jquery-countdownTimer Plugin](http://plugins.jquery.com/countdownTimer/)- Reverse count down jQuery plugin.
+[jquery-countdownTimer Plugin](https://www.npmjs.com/package/countdowntimer)- Reverse count down jQuery plugin.
 ===============================

 ## <a id="Introduction"></a>Introduction

-**countdownTimer** is a reverse count down jQuery plugin for displaying countdown as per your need.
+**countdownTimer** is a reverse count down jQuery plugin for displaying countdown as per your need with its different configuration options.
 It also displays current local time.

 ## [Help the project](https://pledgie.com/campaigns/23663)